dfornis/dfornis/content/post/predicting-search-data/index.md

 ![ARIMAX residuals](arimax_residuals_plot.png)
 Evaluating the ARIMAX-residuals, they looked more like a stationary white noise process.
 No significant spikes.

-For plotting models and forecasts produced with Fable, I went with this:
+Plotting the models and forecasts produced with Fable:
 ```
 tslm_plot <-
   tsibble_se %>%